nostalgebraist/nostalgebraist-autoresponder/README.md

         - see `autoresponder_config.py` for the expected paths of these files within your Google Drive
 3. switchboard layer
     - script `bridge_service.py`
-4. selection layer
-    - script `selector.py`
-    - NOTE: the selector itself runs in the machine learning layer.  `selector.py` runs as a separate process only for historical reasons, and I intend to move its functionality into the switchboard layer in the future.

-1, 2 and 4 communicate by sending requests to 3.
+Processes 1 and 2 communicate by sending requests to 3.

 Layer 1 requires two sets of tumblr API keys:
   - One for the "base client" which will control the bot, make posts, etc